-Who is Most at Risk from Drowning?
+Who Is Most at Risk for Drowning?

-“The single most important thing I can tell parents this summer is if your kids are near water, not just in the water, but around water, whether it’s a pool, lake or river, is that an adult has to be keeping an eye on that child at all times.”
-Dr. Muir said.
+“The single most important thing I can tell parents this summer is if your kids are near water, not just in the water, but around water, whether it’s a pool, lake or river, is that an adult has to be keeping an eye on that child at all times,” Dr. Muir said.

 While young children are more at risk from drowning in shallower water, teenage and adult men are at higher risk of drowning due to reckless behavior and not taking proper water safety precautions.

-“The statistics actually demonstrate unfortunately that men drown more often particularly as adults and teenagers,” said Dr. Craig Cooley, a University Hospital emergency medical physician and assistant professor at UT Health San Antonio.
+“The statistics actually demonstrate, unfortunately, that men drown more often, particularly as adults and teenagers,” said Dr. Craig Cooley, a University Hospital emergency medical physician and assistant professor at UT Health San Antonio.